 It's August in Alabama, and the heat hangs over Birmingham like a verdict to a guilty man.
 The humidity is so thick you have to breathe through your mouth.
 Sauna heat.
 My three block walk to an ATM felt like 30.
 It was a mistake.

 History has brought me to Birmingham.
-15 sticks of dynamite, Sunday school, and four dead young black girls, to be specific.
-Right?
+15 sticks of dynamite, a Sunday school, and four dead young black girls, to be specific.
 Isn't this why you know Birmingham?
+The 16th Street Baptist Church.
 Segregation.
 The KKK.
 Martin Luther King Jr. 1963.
 The Civil Rights Act.
-The 16th Street Baptist Church.

-The textbooks left out that there were so many bombings against blacks in Birmingham between 1947 and that monstrous Sunday, that residents referred to it as "Bombingham".
+The textbooks left out that there were so many bombings against blacks in Birmingham between 1947 and that monstrous Sunday in 1963, that residents referred to it as "Bombingham".
 So prevalent in one neighborhood, it was nicknamed "Dynamite Hill".

 Whether you know this history, or identify Birmingham with it is irrelevant, cause they know, and they do.